gabrielcedran/budget-mate/README.md

 To execute the json server, run the command `npx json-server {config_file.json}`.
 The config file json has to be according to json-server documentation.

+### Custom hooks

+React allows developers to create their own hooks (which may use of other hooks).
+Custom hooks which have state will cause rerender should that state change.

+Custom hooks often help developers reduce components complexity by isolating complex logic into the hooks, and then simply utilising them in the components.